klardotsh/klar.sh/www/src/uses.md

 > song](https://songwhip.com/silicone-soul/les-nocturnes).
 > </span>

-I also own an MNT Reform (the original thiqq version).
-If I'm being honest, this is more of a project car I get to take around the block a couple times every few months before something else about it breaks (or I just run out of RAM - 4GB on the stock model - to handle my workflows), whereas the Thinkpad is more of the trusty Honda Civic I can drive to work daily.
-This Reform has been plagued with countless problems and has honestly spent most of its life in storage bins or closets, which makes me deeply sad, because I really, really want a sturdy, repairable laptop with a mechanical keyboard and commodity battery cells to be reality.
-It's just not currently *my* reality.

 Elsewhere in my arsenal of portable machines, I still own two barely-usable machines:

 - A [Samsung Chromebook